topquark22/Plexorino/README.md

 - We have left pins 9-13 free, which are used by SPI.
 - We have left pins A4, A5 free, which are used by I2C.
-- We have left pins 6, 7, 8 free, and pin 6 is PWM-capable.
+- We have left pins 6, 7, 8 free, of which pin 6 is PWM-capable.

 ## Pull-up inputs